chain4travel/camino-docs/docs/faq/glossary.md

    - Extract the public key from the signature to identify the signer
    - Confirm the authenticity of the signature without prior knowledge of the public key

-In blockchain contexts, this is often used for "unsigned transactions", which contain:
+In blockchain contexts, this is often used for "unsigned transactions", which contains:

 - The intended action (what shall be done)
 - The digital signature